alaurent34/darc/Readme.md

 What need to be done :
   1. Create a script to sample the data from UCI.
+  2. Script to check file format for better description of the error AND security.
+  3. Metrics need to return their values and not print them.
-  2. Document source code available
+  4. Document source code available (done)
-  3. Translate japaneese comments in source code
+  5. Translate japaneese comments in source code (in progress)
-  4. *Any suggestion goes here*
+  6. *Any suggestion goes here*

 ## Datasets